percona/pmm/source/conf-mongodb.rst

 .. _pmm.qan.mongodb.configuring.configuration-file.profiling.enabling:

-:ref:`Enabling Profiling in the Configuration File <pmm.qan.mongodb.configuring.configuration-file.profiling.enabling>`
+`Enabling Profiling in the Configuration File <pmm.qan.mongodb.configuring.configuration-file.profiling.enabling>`_
 -----------------------------------------------------------------------------------------------------------------------

 If you run ``mongod`` as a service, you need to use the configuration file which